 Woodlands Memory Care of Madison is a 20,000 square-foot memory care community specially designed to meet the unique needs of individuals living with Alzheimer’s disease, dementia or other memory impairments.

 Located on 7.3 acres abutting the Madison/Skowhegan town line, this location features the latest developments for memory care including abundant natural light, home-scaled areas for resident engagement and safety systems.
-An onsite beauty salon, physical and occupational therapy center, and a large outside courtyard with walking paths, gardens and gazebos are just some of the planned amenities.
+An onsite beauty salon, physical and occupational therapy center, and a large outside courtyard with walking paths, gardens and gazebos are just some of the amenities.

 - 42-bed memory care community featuring both private and shared rooms